TZstatsADS/Spring2018-Project4-grp7/README.md

 	+ Jiang, Chenfei cj2526@columbia.edu
 	+ Yu, Linna ly2424@columbia.edu
 + Project summary: In this project, we applied memory-based algorithm and model-based algorithm to do collaborative filtering.
 For memory-based algorithm, first we use pearson correlation, vector similarity and simrank(only for Movie data) to gain similarity weight, then we use weight threshold, best-n-estimator and combined to select neighborhoods, finally we predict based above elements.
 For model-based algorithm,..........
 We use Rank Score to evaluate MS data, MAE and ROC to evaluate Movie data.
 Here are our results.
+Red parts mean the best.
 + MS

 ![screenshot](figs/MS_evaluation.png)

 + Movie

 ![screenshot](figs/Movie_evaluation.png)